 Hipsters love ashwagandha because it’s so chill.
-Which is essentially why I like ashwagandha as well, except I ascribe ashwagandha’s “chill” to its adaptogenic activation of GABA receptors & potential antioxidant neuroprotection.
-Tyrosine may salvage mood & focus during high stress conditions and rhodiola may alleviate feelings of fatigue, but ashwagandha’s relaxation borders on sedation.
+Which is essentially why I like ashwagandha as well, except I ascribe ashwagandha’s “chill” to its adaptogenic activation of GABA receptors and potential antioxidant neuroprotection.
+Tyrosine may salvage mood and focus during high stress conditions and rhodiola may alleviate feelings of fatigue, but ashwagandha’s relaxation borders on sedation.
 And this turns out to be a good thing on the tail-end of an Adderall stint.

 Ashwagandha rarely makes the “Adderall Comeback” lists, but I find its anxiolytic relaxation immensely helpful in the cool-down period.
 Also, I’m super hip and thus obliged to include non-conformist list items.
 More on Ashwagandha.